Recreational & Commercial Boating

-As a service provider, the Office of Finance and Services operates OneGov Web site, OneGov software and OneGov database, and makes these facilities available to NSW licensing authorities.
+As a service provider, the Department of Finance, Services and Innovation operates OneGov Web site, OneGov software and OneGov database, and makes these facilities available to NSW licensing authorities.

 Information you enter into the Web site is provided to the licensing authority that administers that licence.
 The Department does not access this information unless it is necessary when providing a technical service to a licensing authority.
 Backing up data and investigating system errors are examples of technical services.

-When you browse OneGov Web site, the Office of Finance and Services logs the following information for statistical purposes – your server address, top level domain name (e.g. .com, .gov, .au, .uk etc), the date and time of your visit, the pages accessed, documents downloaded, the previous site visited and the type of browser used.
+When you browse OneGov Web site, the Department of Finance, Services and Innovation logs the following information for statistical purposes – your server address, top level domain name (e.g. .com, .gov, .au, .uk etc), the date and time of your visit, the pages accessed, documents downloaded, the previous site visited and the type of browser used.